TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles-french-en.md

 It is quite important that you follow and understand what is envisioned by Trash's guide:

 - Adding Custom Formats, as explained in [How to import Custom Formats](/Sonarr/sonarr-import-custom-formats/){:target="_blank" rel="noopener noreferrer"}.
-- Setting up a quality Profile to make use of the Custom Formats, as explained in [How to setup Quality Profiles | Basics section](/Sonarr/sonarr-setup-quality-profiles/#basics){:target="_blank" rel="noopener noreferrer"}.
+- Setting up a quality Profile to make use of the Custom Formats, as explained in [How to set up Quality Profiles | Basics section](/Sonarr/sonarr-setup-quality-profiles/#basics){:target="_blank" rel="noopener noreferrer"}.

 !!! warning "Please read those two sections before continuing the guide as they hold important information.
 The rest of this guide will assume you did."